ami17355/cs1302-ce30/README.md

 [sorting algorithm implementations](http://cobweb.cs.uga.edu/~mec/cs1302-mvn-site/cs1302-sorting/apidocs/index.html)
 that support performance metrics for comparisons and swaps.

-**NEXT GROUP MEMBER:** On Nike, do the following:
+**NEXT GROUP MEMBER (DRIVER CHANGE):** On Nike, do the following:

 1. Before we get into heavy analytics, lets make sure we can make proper use of our sorting algorithms.
 Start off by changing the number of users in your social network to 25.
 This will make it easy to verify that our algorithms are properly sorting.

-1. Created a reference variable named `c` of type `Comparator<MyFaceUser>`.
+1. Modify the reference variable named `c` to be of type `Comparator<MyFaceUser>`.
 Assign a proper lambda expression so that `c` can be used to compare two `MyFaceUser` objects by age.

 1. Modify variable `s` in your code to be of type `Swapper<MyFaceUser>`.

-1. Create a new `BubbleSort<MyFaceUser>` object and assign it to a reference variable of type `Sort<MyFaceUser>` named `sort`.
+You can leave it as a standard swapper.

+1. Modify the call to `BubbleSort` so that it sorts MyFace users by age and stores the result in variable `sort`.

-1. Call the `printStats` method on `sort` to print the summary statistics.
+1. You can remove the call to `printSorted` but leave the `printStats` call.

-1. **Note** the array that you pass in to the constructor for a particular sorting algorithm does not get modified.
+1. **Note** the array that you pass in to the constructor for a particular sorting algorithm (in this case `users`) does not get modified.
 Instead, the sorted array is stored as an instance variable of the `sort` object (this is done so that you can use the same, unsorted, array on calls to each sorting algorithm).
 You can access the sorted array using the `getSorted` method on `sort`.
 Use this method to obtain a reference to the sorted users and then add code to print the ages of all of the sorted users.

 1. Compile and run your program.
 You should see the ages printed in sorted order along with some summary statistics on the bubble sort algorithm.

-   **Note** the summary statistics show comparison stats and swap stats for the algorithm.
-They include a count (number of times that operation occurred), total amount of time spent on each operation, and the min, max, and average times of the calls.
-Times are reported in nanoseconds (1s = 10^9 ns).
+   **Note** the summary statistics show statistics for the comparison and swap operations for the algorithm used.
+   Times are reported in nanoseconds (`1s = 10^9 ns`).
+The statistics include:

+     * A count representing the number of times a particular operation occurred.
+     * Total amount of time spent on each operation.
+     * The minimum time that a single operation took across all calls to a particular operation.
+     * The maximum time that a single operation took across all calls to a particular operation.
+     * The average time for all calls to a particular operation.and the min, max, and

    For the most part, we will focus on operation counts - not runtimes.
-However, you may find those interesting as well.
+However, you may find the actual runtimes to be interesting as well.

 1. Make sure that everything compiles and runs with Maven, then add and commit `MyFaceDriver.java`.

-1. **EVERYONE:** Consider a scenario where you need to sort the `users` array by user age using each of the four algorithms available in the `cs1302.sorting` package.
+1. **EVERYONE:** Consider sorting the `users` array by user age using each of the four algorithms available in the `cs1302.sorting` package.
 In your notes, write down which algorithm you think will be able to sort it the fastest according to:
    i) comparisons; and ii) swaps.

    You may want to refer to the table below to help make your decision.